plausible/website/_posts/2020-04-24-60-best-google-analytics-alternatives-the-complete-list-for-2020.md

 ---
 layout: post
 title: "60 Best Google Analytics alternatives: The Complete List for 2020"
-description: Are you looking for a Google Analytics alternative or for an addition to Google Analytics too?
-Here's the complete list of all the best web analytics tools you can choose from in 2020.
+description: Are you looking for a Google Analytics alternative?
+Here's the complete list of all the best website analytics tools you can choose from in 2020.
 slug: google-analytics-alternatives
 date: 2020-04-24T08:10:19.688Z
 author: marko-saric